This post may contain affiliate links. Read our disclosure here.

 4. Pick a Good Name

-I can’t count the number of businesses that have horrible names.
+We can all think of businesses that have horrible names.
 I know the people that came up with them think they are great… but they are probably the only ones.
 Your name should be memorable, have something to do with what your company does, be short, and most importantly have an available URL.
 Even if you have a local business you need a website in today’s world and if the domain name is taken you can have some large problems with trademark issues.
 Head to Domain.com and see what domain names are available.

 5. Market Yourself Everywhere